-Student Learning Outcomes Criteria/Checklist 1.
-Analyze and articulate concepts such as race, culture, and ethnicity 1.
-Focus on themes that address the theoretical or analytical issues from integrative and comparative viewpoints as they relate to the relevant to race, culture, and ethnicity.
+Student Learnin ng Outcomes Crite eria/Checklist ethnicity from relate to the culture through t d articulate concepts such as race, culture, and om integrative and comparative viewpoints as they a larger context of American history, society, and ough the study of, but not limited to African Native Americans, Asian Americans, Chicano/a, nericans, and European Americans.
+1. Focus on themes that address the theoretical or analytical issues relevant to race, culture, and ethnicity.
+American so cultures, in and social s ry and knowledge produced by ethnic communities in ociety to examine the critical events, histories, tellectual traditions, contributions, lived-experiences truggles of those groups with a particular emphasis on group-affirmation.
+2. Lead to an understanding of ethnic groups and cultures in American society, emphasizing agency and group-affirmation. to class, ger immigration language ar including bu alyze the intersection of race and racism as they relate order, sexuality, religion, spirituality, national origin, in status, ability, tribal citizenship, sovereignty, and/or age in ethnic groups in American society, but not limited to the Native American, African Asian American, Chicano/a, and/or Latina/o American es.
+3. Analyze the contributions and perspectives related to class, gender, sexuality, religion, spirituality, national origin, immigration status, ability, tribal citizenship, sovereignty, language, and/or age as they exist within various ethnic communities. social justic and studied not limited American, (critically review how struggle, resistance, racial and e, solidarity and liberation, as experienced, enacted by ethnic groups in American society, including but to the Native American, African American, Asian Chicano/a, and/or Latina/o American communities, are current and structural issues.
+4. Apply theory to examine critical events in the histories, cultures, and intellectual traditions of various ethnic groups, with special focus on the lived experiences and social struggles.
+5. Should include an exploration through the study of, but not limited to African Americans, Native Americans, Asian Americans, Chicano/a, Latina/o Americans, and European

-r larger context of American history, society, and culture through the study of, but not limited to African Americans, Native Americans, Asian Americans, Chicano/a, Latina/o Americans, and European Americans.
-2. Apply theory and knowledge produced by ethnic communities in 2.
-Lead to an understanding of ethnic groups and cultures in American American society to examine the critical events, histories, cultures, society, emphasizing agency and group-affirmation. intellectual traditions, contributions, lived-experiences and social struggles of those groups with a particular emphasis on agency and group-affirmation.
-3. Critically analyze the intersection of race and racism as they relate 3.
-Analyze the contributions and perspectives related to class, gender, to class, gender, sexuality, religion, spirituality, national origin, sexuality, religion, spirituality, national origin, immigration status, immigration status, ability, tribal citizenship, sovereignty, language ability, tribal citizenship, sovereignty, language, and/or age as they and/or age in ethnic groups in American society, including but not exist within various ethnic communities. limited to the Native American, African American, Asian American, Chicano/a, and/or Latina/o American communities.
-4. Explain and critically review how struggle, resistance, racial and 4.
-Apply theory to examine critical events in the histories, cultures, social justice, solidarity and liberation, as experienced, enacted and and intellectual traditions of various ethnic groups, with special focus studied by ethnic groups in American society, including but not on the lived experiences and social struggles. limited to the Native American, African American, Asian American, Chicano/a, and/or Latina/o American communities, are relevant to current and structural issues.
-5. Should include an exploration through the study of, but not limited to African Americans, Native Americans, Asian Americans, Chicano/a, Latina/o Americans, and European Americans from integrative and comparative viewpoints as they relate to the larger context of American history, society, and culture. , control , and control
+Americans from integrative and comparative viewpoints as they relate to the larger context of American history, society, and culture.